Saeris/graphql-directives/README.md

 ## 🚧 Under Construction

 > Warning: This library is still under construction!
-This message will be removed once it's published and available for use!
+A pre-release version is available, but it is recommended not to use this in production!
+Use at your own risk!

 ## Table of Contents